L-Marriott/L-Marriott/README.md

 - 👋 Hi, I’m @L-Marriott,
 - 👀 I’m interested in data!
-Particularly things with interesting insights
+Particularly projects with interesting insights
-- 🌱 I’m currently learning neural networks in SKlearn
+- 🌱 I’m currently learning neural networks in SKlearn and developing a foundation in SQL
 - 📫 How to reach me: liamemarriott@gmail.com

 <!---